 - Defamatory: "tranny," "she-male," "he/she," "it," "shim"

 - These words dehumanize transgender people and should not be used in mainstream media.
 The criteria for using these derogatory terms should be the same as those applied to vulgar epithets used to target other groups: they should not be used except in a direct quote that reveals the bias of the person quoted.
 So that such words are not given credibility in the media, it is preferred that reporters say, "The person used a derogatory word for a transgender person."
-Please note that while some transgender people may use "tranny" to describe themselves, others find it profoundly offensive.
+Please note that while some transgender people may use "tranny" to describe themselves, others find it extremely offensive.

 - Defamatory: "bathroom bill"